aliahmadrizvi88/browser-Extension-WifiQrCode/README.md

 A simple, fast, and secure browser extension built with **Vue 3** and **Tailwind CSS** to generate a scannable QR code for easy WiFi network sharing.

-**NOTE**: This extension is up on the google chorme store and can use it i would love if you make some improve in these and tell me about.
+**NOTE**: This extension is up on the google chorme store and can use it i would love if you make some improvement in this and tell me about.
 ---

 ## 💡 Features